tensorflow/community/rfcs/20201121-keras-model-fit-ps.md

 ### Testing

+#### Unit tests

+Verification of the basic functionality will be done by unit tests where `model.fit` is used with a `ParameterServerStrategy`:

+* A simple Keras `Sequential` model is built under `ParameterServerStrategy`'s scope'
+* A metric such as `SGD` is chosen
+* Synthetic dataset is used
+* `model.compile`, and `model.fit` can succeed

+For this, we will set up an in-process cluster, where in-process servers are created to represent PS and workers.
+See [existing unit tests](https://github.com/tensorflow/tensorflow/blob/2ba6502de549c20c7498f133792cf3223eabc274/tensorflow/python/distribute/coordinator/cluster_coordinator_test.py#L453-L463) of `ClusterCoordinator` for examples.

+#### Strategy combination tests

+Keras is a powerful and rich library; testing of the numerous combinations of components such as metrics, loss, callbacks, and more, with parameter server training can be achieved by leveraging the existing strategy combination framework.

-If the assumption that model.fit user code remains the same across strategies (for the most basic flow where batch-level callback is not used) stays true, we can utilize strategy combination tests, where we add `ParameterServerStrategy` to the list of strategy combinations, and use that in the existing tests.
+With the assumption that model.fit user code remains the same across strategies (for the most basic flow where batch-level callback is not used), we can utilize strategy combination tests, where we add `ParameterServerStrategy` to the list of [strategy combinations](https://github.com/tensorflow/tensorflow/blob/2ba6502de549c20c7498f133792cf3223eabc274/tensorflow/python/distribute/strategy_combinations.py#L208-L311), and use that in the existing tests.
 The combination framework needs changes to provide the cluster needed for testing, similar to [what we have done](https://github.com/tensorflow/tensorflow/blob/fcc4b966f1265f466e82617020af93670141b009/tensorflow/python/distribute/combinations.py#L345-L399) for `MultiWorkerMirroredStrategy`.

-With lack of resources currently, we may reprioritize this in Q1, and in the immediate term we aim to cover basic flow such as mnist, resnet, etc.
+#### Integration tests

+Integration tests will involve basic models to verify the metrics and number of iterations are reasonable.
+See [`integration_test`](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/python/keras/integration_test) directory for existing Keras integration tests.

+#### Fault tolerance tests

+Tests to verify that training with `model.fit` can withstand worker or PS unavailability will be added.
+They are referred to as fault tolerance tests.
+It will utilize [`MultiProcessRunner`](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/python/distribute/multi_process_runner.py) tool to terminate and restart process-simulated PS/worker tasks.

 ## Timeline